 Val d’Isere needs no introduction as one of the world’s top ski resorts with 300 kilometers of ski runs.
-We recently enjoyed a long weekend discovering its many charms, some which we’d heard about and others which came as a pleasant surprise.
-We’re sharing some of the best Val d’Isere ski and apres-ski hotspots that you’re sure to enjoy!
+Here are some of the best Val d’Isere ski and apres-ski hotspots that you’re sure to enjoy!

 First Impressions of Val d’Isere

 There’s no denying that Val d’Isere is a picturesque place, that has retained its village charm yet managed to modernize its facilities.
-I’d been here several years ago so knew that the skiing was top notch but was keen to see how it had changed since then.
+The skiing is top notch and the apres-ski is just as good.

 Another good place for a relaxed lunch is Bar de l’Ouillette, with its beach area – yes really!
 OK so there’s no sand but there were some nifty sun umbrellas…

-Parked just outside there was this nifty snowmobile which was just crying out for a photo – I was soon joined by these crazy characters ;-).
+Parked just outside there was this nifty snowmobile which was just crying out for a photo.
 Back in the village, don’t miss Fondue Factory which has a display of vintage skis as well as delicious fondues in a stylish decor.

-I knew that Val d’Isere was famous for its nightlife but what I didn’t realize is that many of those places are outdoors, so remember to dress up well!
-Cocorico is a fun place with live music and people dancing on the tables – a good way to keep warm!
+We knew that Val d’Isere was famous for its nightlife but what we didn’t realize is that many of those places are outdoors, so remember to dress up well!
+Cocorico is one of the most popular Val d’Isere bars with live music and people dancing on the tables – a good way to keep warm!

-Perhaps the most famous or should I say infamous of the bars is La Folie Douce, meaning Sweet Madness.
+Perhaps the most famous or should we say infamous of the Val d’Isere apres-ski bars is La Folie Douce, meaning Sweet Madness.
 It’s reached via a rather steep slope but we weren’t going to let that stop us.

-As we got closer, I saw more people dancing on tables but I’m told that the party atmosphere gets into full swing a bit later.
+As we got closer, we saw people dancing on tables but we’re told that the party atmosphere gets into full swing a bit later.

 Chambery is the closest international airport, with Geneva also being convenient.
 From Chambery it was a scenic 3 hour drive to Val d’Isere with SnowDrone, a luxury transfer service with complimentary WiFi.